 MAF Training stands for Maximum Aerobic Function Training.
 You my have heard the phrase " Run slow to run fast", well that is where MAF training comes in.

-If any of the following resonates with you then MAF training might be right for you:
+If any of the following resonates with you, MAF training might be perfect for you:

 We have 2 systems in our body for providing energy.
 The aerobic system and the anaerobic system.

 What people don't realise, is that research shows that doing most of your running in your aerobic zone (around 80%), is the safest and most efficient way of training your body.

 The aerobic ("with oxygen") system, uses oxygen to convert fat to energy in order to power your muscles.
 This system relies on an abundant supply of mitochondria (the part of the cell which converts nutrients to energy).
 Our body has a huge fat store (even skinny people), so with a well developed aerobic system, you can keep on running for a very long time.

 The anaerobic ("without oxygen") system comes into play when there is not enough oxygen for your needs.
 For example, when you are running hard and fast, you are using up oxygen faster than you are taking it in.
 In order to create the energy that you need, your muscles start to break down their supply of sugar (glucose).
 The anaerobic system tires quickly and your body glucose levels are in limited supply, so you cannot run very long using your anaerobic system.

 MAF training is centered around your MAF heart rate.
 Using a specific formula based on age and current health, you calculate your MAF heart rate and then you do ALL your training runs (to begin with) based on your HR.
 Your HR and time on your feet are the most important aspects.
 Forget pace and speed.